broadinstitute/gatk-sv/README.md

 **Important**: The following parameters must be set when certain input data is in requester pays (RP) buckets:

 * `GATKSVPipelineSingleSample.requester_pays_cram` and `GATKSVPipelineBatch.GatherSampleEvidenceBatch.requester_pays_crams` - set to `True` if inputs are CRAM format and in an RP bucket, otherwise `False`.
-* `GATKSVPipelineBatch.GATKSVPipelinePhase1.gcs_project_for_requester_pays` - set to your Google Cloud Project ID if gVCFs are in an RP bucket, otherwise omit this parameter.

 #### Execution
 We recommend running the pipeline on a dedicated [Cromwell](https://github.com/broadinstitute/cromwell) server with a [cromshell](https://github.com/broadinstitute/cromshell) client.
 A batch run can be started with the following commands: